Most major financial institutions fall into two categories – credit unions or banks.

 Remember, you’re investing money there, and it’s only after weighing the rewards and drawbacks of a credit union carefully that you can make an informed decision.

-There are several key advantages of banking with a credit union:
+There are several pros and cons of credit unions:

 A credit union gives you ownership